rdegges/rdegges-blog/articles/2011/devops-django-part-4-choosing-heroku.md

-% DevOps Django - Part 4 - Choosing Heroku
+Title: DevOps Django - Part 4 - Choosing Heroku
-%
+Date: 2011-12-31 01:43
-%
+Author: Randall Degges

-# DevOps Django - Part 4 - Choosing Heroku
+Tags: programming, python, devops, django

 This is the fourth article in a series I'm writing titled DevOps Django.
 If you're new, you may want to read the [first part][] of the series before this